-We are aware of the incorporation by reference in this Registration Statement on Form S-4 and related Prospectus of Icahn Enterprises L.P. for the registration of senior notes of our reports listed below:
+We are aware of the incorporation by reference in this Amendment No. 1 to the Registration Statement on Form S-4 and related Prospectus of Icahn Enterprises L.P. for the registration of senior notes of our reports listed below: